mmirudeea/website/website/tutorial/embassy/index.md

     </TabItem>
     <TabItem value="pico_toolchain" label="Raspberry Pi Pico" default>

-        The RP2040is based on a a **Cortex-M0+** that uses the **ThumbV6-M** architecture so we will need to specify the target triple we are compiling for.
+        The RP2040 is based on a a **Cortex-M0+** that uses the **ThumbV6-M** architecture so we will need to specify the target triple we are compiling for.
 We will do that using a `rust-toolchain.toml` file, as it allows us to also set the **toolchain release channel** we will use, and the components we require.

         An example of such file is this: